');

 About Lincoln, NH

-Lincoln is a small community in New Hampshire with a population of 938 residents.
-The median household income is $56,406 per year, which is near the national average.
-The median age in Lincoln is 53.8 years.
+Lincoln is a small community located in New Hampshire with a population of 938 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,406 per year, which is 25% below the national median of $75,149.
+The median age of 53.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Lincoln Ranks in New Hampshire